Skip to main content

 Mesopotamia

 In the eleventh year of the reign of the Babylonian king Samsu-iluna (1749–1712 BCE), the destruction of the walls of Uruk and Ur is reported (2013SeriA).
 Ur was destroyed in 1739 BCE, or more likely in 1740 BCE (1969BrinkmanJA).
-This event may have served as the catalyst for the migration of the Old Testament prototypes.
+This event may have served as a catalyst for the migration of the Old Testament prototypes.

 [iii] Notes to Chapter 11

 According to Torah commentators, «Bavel» is Babylon, «Erekh» is Uruk, «Akkad» is Agade, and «Shinar» is Babylonia (1999ГерцЙ:54).
 The expansion of the Sumerians into Southern Mesopotamia, specifically the region encompassing the city of Eridu, is dated to the mid-sixth millennium BCE (2020Van_de_MieroopM).
 A ziggurat is a truncated pyramid, resembling an unfinished tower.
 The earliest stone foundation of a Mesopotamian ziggurat was discovered in Eridu (1965КрамерС).
-According to Sumerian legend, the aforementioned settlement was founded approximately in 5400 BCE (2015HeadT).).
+According to Sumerian legend, the aforementioned settlement was founded approximately in 5400 BCE (2015HeadT).
 Harran appears in inscriptions dating to the late third millennium BCE (2002HollowaySW).
-This settlement prospered at the intersection of caravan routes, serving as a trading outpost for Ur during the first half of the second millennium BCE (1996GreenT).
+This settlement prospered at the intersection of caravan routes, serving as a trading outpost for Ur during the first half of the second millennium BCE (1996GreenTM).

 (The conclusion compiled by the AI agent, with our minor changes)